Vietnam.vn - Nền tảng quảng bá Việt Nam

 2.jpg

 The Masters is always a dream stage for any golfer, and for Haotong Li, it is also a place to mark unforgettable memories.
 In 2019, he played in the same group as Tiger Woods and Jon Rahm in the first two rounds.
-At that time, Woods won the 15th major championship of his career.
+At that time, Woods won the major for the 15th time in his career.

 “It was a dream come true to play Tiger at Augusta,” Li recalled emotionally.
-His return in 2026 will be his third appearance at The Masters, after finishing T32 (2018) and T43 (2019).
+His return in 2026 will be his third time at The Masters, after finishing T32 (2018) and T43 (2019).

 Haotong Li has climbed from 111th in the world before The Open 2025 to 77th and is very close to his goal of returning to the PGA Tour.
-And the memorable experience in Portrush last week, playing with Scheffler on the final day, has only added to his motivation on the road ahead.
+And the memorable experience at Portrush, playing with Scheffler in the final day, has only given him more motivation on the road ahead.

-“It was really nice to play with Scottie, who was extremely friendly and nice,” Li said.
-“We joked around a bit, which was fun.
+"It was really nice to play with Scottie, who was extremely friendly and nice," Li said.
+"We joked around a bit, which was fun.
 I asked him if I could practice with him when I played on the PGA Tour.
-And Scottie said yes.
-I joked, ‘If I text you, you have to reply.’
-He said, ‘Which Haotong?’
+Scottie said yes.
+I even joked, 'If I text you, you have to reply.'
+He said, 'Which Haotong?'
 I laughed.
-What a nice guy.”
+He was such a nice guy."

 The incredible journey of the 'cross-eyed girl' who became England's heroic goalkeeper